Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This question reminds the team that you have options, sets clear boundaries, and creates a specific timeline to follow up on if things are not progressing as communicated.

-## If I were hired for the position, what would be the ideal starting date?
+## If I Were Hired for the Position, what Would Be the Ideal Starting Date?

 ### Who to Ask:
 Recruiter